 Smartphone applications

 The OBD-II simulator should work with any OBD-II applications that supports ELM327, ISO 14230-4 KWP protocol and TPC/IP network (e.g WiFi) as connection type.
-The simulator has been tested with following applications:- Torque Pro (Android)

 - DashCommander (Android)